 - 4.25 Calculating Service.
 For purposes of calculating the period of probationary service, an "Academic year" shall be the approximate nine-month period from September through May as designated in the common calendar established by the Texas Higher Education Coordinating Board.
 One year of probationary service is accrued by at least nine months full-time academic service during any academic year, regardless of whether contracted on an annual basis or for a consecutive fall and spring semester.
 A faculty member shall be considered to be on full-time academic service if in full compliance with Board standards pertaining to minimum faculty workloads at general academic universities.
 If a faculty member is initially appointed during an academic year, the period of service from the date of appointment until the beginning of the following academic year shall not be counted as academic service toward fulfillment of the maximum probationary period. - 4.26 Non-tenured Faculty.
 No non-tenured member of the faculty should expect continued employment beyond the period of current appointment as approved by the Board of Regents.
 Any commitment to employ a non-tenured member of the faculty beyond the period of current appointment shall have no force and effect until approved by the Board.
 Non-tenured members of the faculty serve at the pleasure of the Component President and the Board, subject to the provisions of proper notice as required by these Rules and Regulations. - 4.27 Non-reappointment and Denial of Tenure.
 A non-tenured faculty member, who is notified of non-reappointment in accordance with Subparagraphs 4.14 or who is notified in accordance with Subparagraphs 4.24 that tenure has been denied and that the subsequent academic year will be the terminal year of appointment, shall not be entitled to a statement of the reasons upon which the decision for such action is based. - 4.28 Performance Reviews.
 Components shall develop and publish campus-specific faculty performance review policies. - 4.281 Annual Review Policies.
-Each Component shall develop campus-specific annual review policies for non-tenured faculty members. - 4.282 Performance Review of Tenured and Other Faculty.
-Each Component shall develop campus-specific post tenure policies and procedures to determine whether a tenured faculty member is performing consistently at an acceptable professional level as well as a mechanism whereby a faculty member is informed of any deficiencies and provided opportunity to improve his or her performance.
+Each Component shall develop campus-specific annual review policies for non-tenured faculty members. - 4.282 Performance Review of Tenured Faculty.
+Each tenured faculty member shall undergo a comprehensive performance evaluation process no more often than once every year but no less often than once every six years after the date the faculty member was granted tenure or received an academic promotion at the Component.
+The comprehensive performance evaluation shall be based on the professional responsibilities of the faculty member, in teaching. research, service, patient care, administration as applicable and include peer review of the faculty member.
+Each Component shall develop campus-specific post tenure policies and procedures to determine whether a tenured faculty member is performing consistently at an acceptable professional level as well as a mechanism whereby a faculty member is informed of any deficiencies in any area of any evaluation and provided opportunity to improve performance through a short-term development plan that includes performance benchmarks for returning to satisfactory performance.
 Such policies and procedures shall be consistent with the tenure policies of this Chapter and Education Code, Section 51.942 and shall accord faculty members fundamental due process, including the opportunity for referral of a termination based upon evaluation to non-binding alternative dispute resolution, and a right of appeal in accordance with existing Component and Board policy.